mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 project_video:
 - no big issues, gradx of L space then sliding window then detect from prev, filtering with hist size 50

+challenge_video:
+- left and rgith lane lines were extracted separately
+- left combination of thresholds of tttthe l and s spaces
+- right: combination of threshold of l space and abs sobel of l space with threshold
+- after that same functionality as in project video.

+harder chalenge.
+experiments with color spaces, but no real conclusion so far.
+problems: too much light , too little light, tight curves where lane lines often cannot even be seen, sometimes i see reflections of the car on the windshield

+* improvements: home-made video

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.